avoumatsodo/avoumatsodo.github.io/_research/JMP.md

 Recommended citation: Avoumatsodo, Komla (2023).
 "Financial Development, Technology Adoption, and Sectoral Productivity Convergence", Working Paper.

-## I. Technology Adoption and Financial Development
+## I. Data

-## I.1.
-Across countries, intensity of use of adopted technologies is positively correlated with financial developement only for low financially developed countries.
+#### Across countries, intensity of use of adopted technologies is positively correlated with financial developement only for low financially developed countries.
 <div style="text-align: justify">
   Figure I  plots the average log of the total technologies per capita adopted per capita acros countries from 1980 to 2003 against the average level of financial development